 The Guidance Manual on the Waste Management (Facility Permit and Registration) Regulations is available from the EPA on the link: http://www.epa.ie/downloads/advice/waste/wastepermitregulations/

 There are no expressed exemptions available under the Facility Permit and Registration Regulations.
 However, the Environmental Protection Agency (EPA) may determine the requirement to hold a waste authorisation under these regulations is not needed.
 A determination is made in response to an online application being to the EPA under Article 11 of the Regulations.
 See www.epa.ie/licensing/licques/article11declarations/ for further details.

-A list of waste facility permit sites in Ireland granted under the Waste Management (Facility Permit and Registration) Regulations 2007 is available on the EPA Website at www.epa.ie/wastepermit/search
+‘The list of authorised waste facilities in Ireland issued under the Waste Management (Facility Permit and Registration) Regulations 2007, including those issued by Tipperary County Council, is available on the NWCPO Website at http://facilityregister.nwcpo.ie/.

 Application forms and information on the making of an application are available below.
 Applicants are advised to engage in a pre-application consultation prior to lodging an application.